 Research-related events in the Department include:

-- Research Core Forums, a biweekly meeting to discuss current work
+- Research Core Forums, a monthly meeting to discuss current work

 - Bioethics@Noon, the monthly seminar by the Center for Biomedical Ethics (CBME) at MetroHealth